aleen42/PersonalWiki/projectManagement/review/review.md

 - The Adaptive Software Development (ASD) life cycle model assumes that software development follows an adaptive approach because the requirements cannot be clearly expressed early in the life cycle.
 - An organization usually commits more money as a project continues, therefore a management review should occur after each phase to evaluate progress, potential success, and continued compatibility with organizational goals.
 - Initiating processes take place during each phase of a project.
+- The level of activity and length of each process group varies for every project.

 #### False